data-creative/tonebase-api/DOCS.md

 }
 ````

-### `Advertiser`

-An organization seeking a targeted audience for their product advertisement(s).

 Attributes:

 name | type | description
 --- | --- | ---
-name | String | The organization's name.
+name | String | The instrument name.
-description | Text | A description of the organization.
+description | Text | A description of the instrument.

-url | String | The organization's website.
+### `Advertiser`

+An organization seeking a targeted audience for their product advertisement(s).

 Endpoints: